[Rules text…]

 A creature can have some abilities that are subject to SR and others that are not.

-A creature can voluntarily lower its SR as a standard action (does not provoke an attack of opportunity).
+A creature can voluntarily lower its SR as a Half Action (does not provoke an attack of opportunity).
 Once lowered, SR remains down until the creature’s next turn.

 Each spell has an entry that indicates whether SR applies.